Icinga/icinga-doc/markdown/en/configido.md

 Note

-Oracle with ocilib requires `tnsnames.ora`{.filename} filled with host, port and database information.
+Oracle with ocilib requires `tnsnames.ora` filled with host, port and database information.
 Then you can use one of the following:

--   //DBSERVER/SID

--   SID

 **Database prefix**